-- A. Annual Re-examinations.
+- A. Annual and Biennial Re-examinations.
 LHA will annually re-examine each tenant family's income and composition in order to determine the appropriate Total Tenant Payment and Tenant Rent to charge for the ensuing year.
 LHA will also determine if the unit size remains appropriate, review compliance with the Community Service Requirements for Public Housing, and review any other pertinent issues with the family. - 1.
 Annual rent adjustments will be effective on the anniversary date of the family's lease.
 If the family's lease was effective on a day other than the first of the month, then the annual adjustment will be effective on the first day of the month of the anniversary date of the lease.
 LHA will make reasonable efforts to complete the process at least 30 days prior to that date in order to give each family adequate notice of any rent change.
 LHA will begin the process 90 days prior to the effective date of each family's annual rent adjustment.
 For Burke Plaza and New 32 tenants, LHA will begin the process 120 days prior to the effective date, in accordance with HUD Handbook 4350.3. - 2.
 LHA will require each household to complete and sign appropriate forms and documents to provide all data and information necessary to enable LHA to determine the appropriate Total Tenant Payment, Tenant Rent, and unit size for the family.
-In addition LHA will require the appropriate family members to sign authorizations for release of information, certifications, and other requisite forms in order to verify the information and complete the process.
-LHA will anticipate all known income to be received for a 12 month period after the effective date of the Annual Reexamination.
-If the tenant receives an increase in income after the Annual Reexamination meeting with LHA, LHA will not include the increase in its Annual Income calculation, as long as the increase was not known or anticipated by the client at the time of the meeting. - 3.
+In addition, LHA will require the appropriate family members to sign authorizations for release of information, certifications, and other requisite forms in order to verify the information and complete the process.
+LHA will anticipate all known income to be received for a 12-month period after the effective date of the Annual Re-examination.
+If the tenant receives an increase in income after the Annual Re-examination meeting with LHA, LHA will not include the increase in its Annual Income calculation, as long as the increase was not known or anticipated by the client at the time of the meeting. - 3.
 In accordance with the above schedule, LHA will contact the family to schedule an appointment to complete the necessary paperwork and to begin the process.
-LHA will provide the family up to 2 notices to schedule an appointment.
+LHA will provide the family with up to 2 notices to schedule an appointment.
 It is the family's responsibility to schedule an appointment and provide all necessary information for LHA to complete the re-examination within 60 days of the first notice.
-If the family does not respond, misses a scheduled appointment, or otherwise refuses to complete any part of the recertification process, LHA will send a 14/30 day notice to terminate the lease.
-A family's failure to respond and keep appointments may also result in less than a 30 day notice of rent changes.
+If the family does not respond, misses a scheduled appointment, or otherwise refuses to complete any part of the recertification process, LHA will send a 14/30-day notice to terminate the lease.
+A family's failure to respond and keep appointments may also result in less than a 30-day notice of rent changes.
 For Burke Plaza and New 32 tenants LHA will follow the process for 2nd and 3rd notices as required by HUD Handbook 4350.3. - 4.
-Public Housing Units and Mahoney Manor Only.
-For Public Housing Elderly or Disabled Families and Mahoney Manor, LHA will conduct the required Annual Reexamination as described above, every two years.
-LHA will implement this provision immediately for new move-ins and beginning with Annual Reexaminations that would have been effective July 1, 2009.
-For Elderly or Disabled Families whose Annual Re-examinations were scheduled to be conducted with effective dates from July 1, 2009 to June 1, 2010, LHA will delay the Annual Re-examination to the following year, and conduct it every two years thereafter.
-(Example #1: LHA conducted the previous Annual Re-examination for an Elderly Family effective July 1, 2008.
-Therefore the next Annual would have been scheduled to be conducted with an effective date of July 1, 2009.
-LHA will delay this Annual until July 1, 2010, and then conduct the Annual every two years thereafter.
-Example #2: A Disabled Family moved into a Public Housing unit on March 15, 2009.
-The first Annual Re-examination would be effective for March 1, 2011, and continue every two years thereafter.)
-The provision in no way limits LHA from conducting interim re-examinations in accordance with its interim re-examination policy, and does not exempt Elderly or Disabled Families from reporting changes in household composition or other changes in between Annual Re-examinations as required in the interim re-examination policy.
+Public Housing Units Only.
+For all Public Housing Families, LHA will conduct the required Annual Re-examination as described above, every two years.
+Biennial review cycles were implemented in 2009 for Public Housing Elderly and